ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Added `100` to extend the `zIndex` tailwind property for adjusting stacking of elements
 * Added "next-themes" shadcn
 * Added "sonner" shadcn
+* Bug when filtering/ searching via searchbar dragging task cards deletes all task that does not satisfy the search